More Canadian information.

 Average Annual Temperature

-This plot shows the average temperature in degrees Celsius (°C) 24/7 over 365 days for every locale in the country.
-The data in all these plots was extracted and compiled by Environment Canada and represent the period 1981 to 2010.
-A larger version of this drawing is available at https://stuffintheair.deviantart.com/art/Canada-Annual-Average-Temperature-527171071
+For every locale in the country, this plot shows the average temperature in degrees Celsius (°C) 24/7 over 365 days.
+The data in these plots was extracted and compiled by Environment Canada and covers 1981 to 2010.
+Here's a bigger version with greater resolution: https://stuffintheair.deviantart.com/art/Canada-Annual-Average-Temperature-52717107

 Average July High Temperature

-Here is the average daily high temperature in July, the warmest month, for the whole country.
-Over the course of the entire summer, each place can normally expect to exceed the corresponding temperature on 50 individual days, more or less.
+Here's the average daily high temperature for July, the warmest month.
+Every summer, each place can expect to surpass the corresponding temperature 50 days or more.
 Larger version: https://stuffintheair.deviantart.com/art/Canada-July-Average-High-Temperature-527172257

 Average January Low Temperature